AlGepe/OmniSnippets_JS/docs/omni/onResult/function.rst

 I would like to remind everyone that this is still a technical section, if you are looking for usage examples and ways to combine several of these functions we recommend checking out :ref:`Standard usage of customJS<stdCJS>`.
 If you are looking to use these functions to get different more advance behaviours we recommend the section: :ref:`From Calculatorian to Calculatorian<c2c>` where we have compiled several tips and tricks to make your calculators better and your life easier.

-For now, here is a list of the avilable functions inside the ``onResult`` context:
+For now, here is a list of the available functions inside the ``onResult`` context: